stevesimmons/pydata-ams2017-pandas-and-dask-from-the-inside/README.md

 decisions on local versus distributed data processing.

-### Before the tutorial
+## Before the tutorial

 #### Python packages

 If you want to follow along the examples on your own laptop, please have the latest versions of Python3, Pandas, Jupyter and IPython installed.
-The second part on Dask will need Dask and graphviz.
+Part II will need Dask and optionally graphviz to visualize Dask dependency graphs.

 If you don't have Python already, the easiest route is via the full Anaconda Python distribution (300MB).
 Details are at <http://conda.pydata.org/docs/installation.html>.
-Alternatively you can download the "miniconda" version and install just the packages you need.
+Alternatively download the "miniconda" version and install just the packages you need.

 #### Tutorial files